PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 #### Execution Flow

-1. At startup, auto-load the enabled tab-completers from the `_startup_` folder of the `Completions` paths.
+1. At startup, auto-load the enabled tab-completers from the `_startup_` folder of the `completions` paths.
 Do the auto-loading before processing user's profile.
 2. Report what tab-completers were processed and the time taken, in the streaming way.
 3. In the completion system, when tab completion is triggered on a native command,
    - Check if a tab-completer for this native command already exists;
-   - If not, check if a tab-completer for this native command is available in the `Completions` paths;
+   - If not, check if a tab-completer for this native command is available in the `completions` paths;
    - If so, register it either by loading the module or running the script, and then call the tab-completer.

 **[NOTE:]** For a specific native command, you can only have 1 active completer for it.
 So, we will check if a completer already exists for a native command before searching in the paths.